-The Study Area for this Act 537 Sewage Facilities Plan consists of the Northeast Branch and Southwest Branch within Westfall Township, Milford Township East, portion of Milford Township West, Matamoras Borough, and Milford Borough.
-This Study Area encompasses is surrounded by the Delaware River and New Jersey to the East, Shohola Township and Dingman Township to the West, and the State of New York to the North.
-A general location map of the Study area is detailed on Map No. 1 in Appendix B. Only portions of Westfall Township have sewage, which is provided by the Municipal Authority of Westfall Township.
-None of the other municipalities have any existing wastewater collection systems.
+The Study Area for this Act 537 Sewage Facilities Plan consists of the Northeast Branch and Southwest Branch within Westfall Township, Matamoras Borough, and Milford Borough.
+This Study Area is surrounded by the Delaware River and New Jersey to the East, Shohola Township and Dingman Township to the West, and the State of New York to the North.
+Milford Township borders Milford Borough and Westfall Township.
+The map of the Study area is detailed on Map No. 1 in Appendix C. Only portions of Westfall Township.
+However, that portion of Westfall Township is not in the Study Area.
+None of the other municipalities have any existing wastewater collection or conveyance systems.